v0.0.0 — Python 3.13+ · Vulkan 1.2+

 SIMVX

-A Godot-inspired game engine written entirely in Python.
+A cross platform game engine written entirely in Python.

-Vulkan rendering · Visual editor · Integrated IDE · Headless CI testing · LLM-ready
+Vulkan rendering · Visual editor · Integrated IDE · Web export · Headless CI testing · AI-driven debugging

 Showcase